The first thing anyone with some interest in Norse or Germanic culture and mythology asks is often what the runes are and what they really mean.

 4. The Armanen Futharkh (or Futhorkh depending on your accent - simply saying "Armanen" usually gets the point across just fine).

 Out of these, the Elder and Younger Futharks have been used (in various local variants) on rune-stones dating to Viking-age times (8th-10th century) and in some cases far earlier.
-Despite their names, the 24-rune Elder Futhark can sometimes be found on newer inscriptions than the 16-rune Younger Futhark, and even among the Younger Futhark the "Danish" and "Norwegian" runes were often used interchangeably by the other one's culture.
-The Anglo-Saxon futhorc (which can include up to 33 runes in some versions) was used in many manuscripts dating to 8th century, almost exclusively in England and Friesland, while the Armanen are essentially an early 20th-century reconstruction of the original 18 mythical proto-Aryan runes discovered by Odin in the Poetic Edda, which are considered by many occult rune masters (in Germany at least) to be the origin of all other rune rows.
+Despite their names, the 24-rune Elder Futhark can in rare cases be found on newer inscriptions than the 16-rune Younger Futhark, and even among the Younger Futhark the "Danish" and "Norwegian" runes were often used interchangeably by the other one's culture.
+The Anglo-Saxon futhorc (which can include up to 33 runes in some versions) was used in many manuscripts dating to 8th century, almost exclusively in England and Friesland, while the Armanen Futharkh are essentially an early 20th-century reconstruction of the original 18 mythical proto-Aryan runes discovered by Odin in the Poetic Edda, which are considered by many occult rune masters (in Germany at least) to be the origin of all other rune rows.

 WHAT RUNES ARE, OR HAVE BEEN, USED FOR: